- 1 Palm oil

 I don’t care much for trinkets, ornaments, or gifts that are sometimes mildly amusing as you open the gift, but actually have no use or purpose, and are not lasting or beneficial.
 To me the gift of true friendship is far more valuable, and also comes with a great benefit – it does not need wrapping!

-Each year I compile a list of the best products that I have used that year as recommended Christmas gifts, you can see my 2017 Christmas gift list here, my 2016 Christmas gift list here, and my 2015 Christmas gift list here.
+Each year I compile a list of the best products that I have used that year as recommended Christmas gifts, you can see my 2018 Christmas gift list here, 2017 Christmas gift list here, my 2016 Christmas gift list here, and my 2015 Christmas gift list here.

 It can sometimes be difficult to find a suitable gift for someone you love or care for, particularly if the recipient seems to have almost everything.
 One idea, which I think is a wonderful gift, is the gift of garden membership: allowing the recipient of your gift to enjoy free entry during opening hours, sometimes special member only benefits are available too.
 If you’re interested in seeing the gardens, which offer membership deals in Surrey, Hampshire, and West Sussex, please click here.